Lessing’s Data Breach: Personal Info Potentially Viewed

 This type of cyberattack often compromises both personally identifiable information (PII) and protected health information (PHI) belonging to current and former employees and other individuals.
 Exposed information may included names, addresses, Social Security numbers, driver's license or state ID copies, health insurance information and financial account information.

 Lessing's Hospitality Group began notifying impacted individuals by mail on Oct.
 3, 2025.
-The company disclosed the incident to the Vermont Attorney General's office on Oct.
+The company disclosed the incident to the Massachusetts Attorney General on Oct.
+3, 2025 and the Vermont Attorney General's office on Oct.
 6, 2025.

 The total number of individuals affected by the breach has not been released, but may include several thousand current and former employees.